cuiyongbo/programming-scaffold/misc-topics/cpp_note_01.md

 Understanding the memory layout and structure of a C/C++ program is crucial for efficient memory management, debugging, and ensuring program stability.
 This knowledge helps in avoiding common issues such as memory leaks, buffer overflows, and segmentation faults.

-Q: why we have to declare a static member var outside the class body in c++?
+# why we have to declare a static member var outside the class body in c++?

 In C++, static member variables are declared inside the class body, but they must also be defined outside the class body.
 This is because the declaration inside the class body only declares the existence of the static member variable, but does not allocate any memory for it.
 The definition outside the class body actually allocates memory for the static member variable.